TanmaySawankar390/Moodle-Auto-Login/README.md

 # Moodle-Auto-Login
-This is an extension for students so that they can directly login MOODLE rather than typing passwords every time.
+This is an extension for students of MITS Gwalior so that they can directly login MOODLE rather than typing passwords every time.

 ## Installation
 Clone the Repository